 The National Health Service (NHS)

-If you are studying on a course for six months or more, than you and your dependants will be entitled to full NHS treatment.
+If you are studying on a course for six months or more, than you and your dependents will be entitled to full NHS treatment.
 This means that you can register with a Doctor (GP) and receive free hospital treatment.

-If you are studying on a course for less than six months, then you and your dependants will not be entitled to full NHS treatment unless that is, your Country has an agreement with the UK.
+If you are studying on a course for less than six months, then you and your dependents will not be entitled to full NHS treatment unless that is, your Country has an agreement with the UK.
 Please check the UKCISA website for more information.